WooCommerce Tutorial: How to Set Up eCommerce on WordPress

 - Scheduled Actions.
 This contains a list of hooks (automatic actions) along with other details such as the scheduled date, status (completed or pending), recurrence time, and logs.

 Extensions are what make WooCoommerce so flexible and easily adaptable.
-Similar to WordPress plugins, you can install them from the WooCommerce Extension store.
+Similar to WordPress plugins, you can install these WooCommerce features from the WooCommerce Extension store.

 Although there are mostly premium extensions, they are worth every penny.
 You can enhance your online store, add more payment gateways, shipping methods, integrate tracking solutions, and synchronize WooCommerce with third-party services.